jeff1108/Bank/README.md

 - Repeat the above step

 3.Think about how many class I need base on Single Responsibility Principle
-- Bank -------------------provide base function in ATM
+- Bank ------------------user interface
-- Bank Statement --------record the transaction
+- Bank Statement -------record all transactions
+- Transaction -----------show one transaction
+- Printer ----------------print out bank transaction
 ---
 ## Implementation
 Step1: Set bank balance equal 0

 Step2: Create deposit method
+- use debit / credit as parameters
+- pass these two parameters to record method

 Step3: Create withdrawal method

 Step4: Create a array called "transaction" to record all bank transaction,
-- Push the each transaction hashes to bank statement array
+- Push the each transaction class to that array

-- `[{current_time: 14/01/2012, amount:0, balance: 0}]`
+- `transaction = new Transaction(this.time(), credit, debit, this.balance)`

 Step5: Mocking the time
 - Installed with a call to jasmine.clock().install in a spec that needs to manipulate time
 - Uninstall the clock after the you done to restore the original function

-Step6: Separate the amount to debt/credit amount in bank statement
-- `[{current_time: 14/01/2012, credit: 0, debit: 0, balance: 0}]`

-Step7: Separate to two class base on Simple Responsibility Principle
+Step6: Create Transaction class store bank transaction and store in array

+Step7: Create Printer class to format the bank statement by using loop method

 ```
 Bank